 Cherry Tomato Confit on Salad

 We love Roasted Cherry Tomato Confit in salads, too.
-We’re especially fond of tossing a cupful with 5 ounces of arugula, half a sliced red onion and yellow bell pepper, a can of chickpeas, and a little crumbled feta—vegan or dairy.
+We’re especially fond of tossing a cupful with 5 ounces of arugula, half a sliced red onion and yellow bell pepper, a can of chickpeas, and a little crumbled feta—vegan or dairy (we’re partial to our plant-based feta).
 Toss the salad with a little drizzle of oil—you don’t need much—and a sprinkling of salt and pepper, then drizzle with balsamic vinegar to taste.
 Your salad is immediately up

 Tomato Confit Gnocchi